Aaron-Bopp/Obsidian-notes/D&D/D&D/Wildemount/Adventures in Wildemount/Adventures in Wildemount - Unwelcome Spirits.md

 Whether the characters are local to the area or have traveled to [[Urzin]], the adventure starts with them being summoned to an audience with [Ogre Lord Buhfal II](https://www.dndbeyond.com/monsters/ogre-lord-buhfal-ii), leader of the village.
 The characters might have made it known that they are mercenary adventurers seeking work, or they might simply look the part.
 Alternatively, if they are all strangers to the village, Lord Buhfal might approach them simply because he wants there to be no connection between the characters and the village if their intended mission goes bad.

 The tone of the adventure and the read-aloud text assumes that the characters find [[Urzin]] a strange and exotic location.
-If the party consists of some or all goblinoids or other natives of [[Urzin]], adjust the flavor and the read-aloud text accordingly.
+If the party consists of some or all goblinoids or other natives of Urzin, adjust the flavor and the read-aloud text accordingly.

 Once the players are ready to begin, read or paraphrase the following to set the scene: